The scripture for today, May 23 (5/23), is Exodus 5:23 as found in the Old Testament of the Bible:

-Getting angry [not violent, that’s different] sometimes is part of a healthy relationship, as long as we are willing to stick around long enough to understand the other person’s point of view.
-Moses did not desert God.
+Getting angry [not violent, that’s different] sometimes is part of a healthy relationship, as long as we (1) stick to the facts and not get into a blame game and (2) are willing to stay around long enough to understand the other person’s point of view.
+Moses did not call God bad names nor did he desert God.
 He spoke his mind, then waited to see how God would reply.

 It wasn’t that God didn’t want to rescue his people from slavery in Egypt.
-God was not quite ready yet.
+God was not quite through putting Pharaoh in his place.
 And he probably did not rescue his people in the manner Moses had in mind.
 But eventually ~ after a little patience on Moses’ part ~ it happened: God rescued his people.

 Are you angry at God over something?
 Tell him so.
 Then stick around and wait for him to express his point of view.
 It will happen someday.
 Maybe it won’t be your point of view.
 Probably it will be better.